 Your identification must be the original copies and you must provide it in person.
 For more information regarding identification, please contact the branch.

 You will be asked to provide ID (ideally a passport and a utility bill or bank statement) so that your identity and immigration status can be verified.
-In addition to this, you will be asked to provide information to our referencing agency, who will check your credit history, income level and contact your previous landlord.
+In addition to this, you may be asked to provide information for the purpose of referencing.
+This is usually a credit check, an income level check and a previous landlord check.
 If you are self-employed, they may require information from your Accountant (see Information for Tenants).

 The tie-in period is as per your initial agency agreement.
 After this, we will continue to market the property unless you advise us otherwise.